Rule Change: Open

 The AEMC will continue to work with the other market bodies and stakeholders to better understand the implications of these rule change requests.

 The Commission also released the reasoning behind a rule not being made within a year of the initiation of the request on 17 June 2021.
 This s108A notice is provided below.

 Other relevant system services rule change processes underway

-These system services rule change requests complement and are interdependent with the work of the Energy Security Board (ESB) to develop advice on a long-term, fit-for-purpose market framework to support reliability that could apply from the mid-2020's.
+These rule changes form part of the AEMC’s system security work program, which complements and is interdependent with the Energy Security Board (ESB)’s advice on a long-term, fit-for-purpose market framework to support reliability that from the mid-2020's.
 The AEMC is working closely with the ESB and the other market bodies as it progresses these rule change requests.

 |Notice||Stakeholder submissions template|

 |s107 notice – 24 September 2020||s107 notice – 9 March 2021|

 |s108A notice – 17 June 2021||s107 notice – 17 June 2021|